-The main purpose of INTEREURO is to get a more comprehensive theoretical and empirical understanding of the role interest groups play in the European polity.
-We will examine the strategies that they use for influencing political decision-making, their impact on outcomes and their networks.
-The project is supported by the European Science Foundation and includes more than 20 scholars from a wide variety of European countries as well as North America.
-The Dutch project component aims at mapping and analyzing the EU population of interest groups across space and time.
-This component is funded by a grant from the Dutch national science foundation (NWO) awarded to David Lowery (Penn State/Leiden) (PI), Anne Rasmussen (Leiden) & Joost Berkhout (Amsterdam).
+The main purpose of INTEREURO was to get a more comprehensive theoretical and empirical understanding of the role interest groups play in the European polity.
+We examined the strategies that they use for influencing political decision-making, their impact on outcomes and their networks.
+The project was supported by the European Science Foundation and included more than 20 scholars from a wide variety of European countries as well as North America.
+The Dutch project component aimed at mapping and analyzing the EU population of interest groups across space and time.
+This component was funded by a grant from the Dutch national science foundation (NWO) awarded to David Lowery (Penn State/Leiden) (PI), Anne Rasmussen (Leiden) & Joost Berkhout (Amsterdam).

-The project: “INTERARENA – Interest Groups across Political Arenas” analyzes group influence on the bureaucracy, parliament and the media in Denmark, Great Britain and the Netherlands.
-Among other things the project seeks to establish which groups are successful in attracting the attention of the media or bureaucrats and thus affecting political and administrative decisions.
-The project has received a Sapere Aude grant from the Danish Council for Independent Research awarded to Anne Binderkrantz (Aarhus) (PI) and a project team consisting of Darren Halpin (ANU), Helene Helboe-Pedersen (Aarhus), Peter Munk Christiansen (Aarhus) and Anne Rasmussen (Leiden).
+The project: “INTERARENA – Interest Groups across Political Arenas” analyzed group influence on the bureaucracy, parliament and the media in Denmark, Great Britain and the Netherlands.
+Among other things the project aimed at determining which groups are successful in attracting the attention of the media or bureaucrats and thus affecting political and administrative decisions.
+The project received a Sapere Aude grant from the Danish Council for Independent Research awarded to Anne Binderkrantz (Aarhus) (PI) and a project team consisting of Darren Halpin (ANU), Helene Helboe-Pedersen (Aarhus), Peter Munk Christiansen (Aarhus) and Anne Rasmussen (Leiden).

 Party-Interest Group Relationships in Contemporary Democracies (PAIRDEM)